avarga1/ML-Calculator/README.md

 should all go as intended (granted I have any level of competancy) you should arrive at output = 4

-Yes, I did in fact spend 1.12 days programming an ML model so that you can add 2 and 2, thanks for asking.
+Yes, I did in fact spend 1.12 days programming an ML model so that you can add 2 and 2, thanks for asking...
+What's that?
+The most rewarding part, you ask?
+Writing this README, by several orders of magnitude.

-Thank you for wasting your time with me and getting to know a little bit about how to wildly over-complicate a task that was solved circa 1961 shout out ANITA! not sure how we got a nuclear bomb 16 years prior to a calculator???
-Priorities I suppose...
+Thank you for wasting your time with me and getting to know a little bit about how to wildly over-complicate a task that was solved circa 1961 shout out ANITA!
+(side note:
+not sure how we got a nuclear bomb 16 years prior to a calculator???
+Priorities I suppose...) anyways...

 If you would like to purchase the rights to my calculator it will be for sale on my etsy store for 1 million dollars.
-Use coupon code "Thanks" to add a 18% gratuity at check-out!
+Use coupon code "Thanks" to add an 18% gratuity at check-out!
+If I don't sell atleast 9 I'm going to pursue a career in satire instead, so tell a friend!
+Buy 1 get 1, 1% off

 Cheers!!!